 Chats are scheduled on a first come, first served basis.
-Submit a request for the Spring semester by February 14, 2018.
+Submit a request for the semester by February 14, 2018.
 Important note: We cannot guarantee a consultant will be available to facilitate requests made after this date.

 The Midterm Chat is a four-part process that includes the following: